thecredibleway/thecredibleway-com/docs/faq/questions/how-do-we-know-jesus-rose-from-the-dead.md

 toc_max_heading_level: 4
 title: How do we Know Jesus Rose From the Dead? | Christian Apologetics
 sidebar_label: How do we Know Jesus Rose From the Dead?
-description: Explore the compelling historical evidence for the resurrection of Jesus Christ - the empty tomb, eyewitness accounts, the transformation of the disciples, and the rapid growth of the early church addressing common skeptical theories and presenting a robust case for why Jesus rose from the dead.
+description: Explore the compelling historical evidence for the resurrection of Jesus Christ - the empty tomb, eyewitness accounts, the transformation of the disciples and the rapid growth of the early church addressing common skeptical theories and presenting a robust case for why Jesus rose from the dead.
 Discover the foundational event that underpins Christian faith.
 keywords: ["How do we know Jesus actually rose from the dead?","How do we know Jesus rose from the dead?","Jesus resurrection evidence","Did Jesus rise from the dead","Proof Jesus resurrected","Historical evidence for resurrection","Empty tomb evidence","Eyewitness accounts Jesus resurrection","Disciples transformation resurrection","Early church resurrection","Christian apologetics resurrection","Arguments for Jesus resurrection","Swoon theory debunked","Hallucination theory Jesus","Stolen body theory resurrection","Is Jesus alive","The credible way resurrection","Christian faith evidence","Biblical evidence resurrection"]
 ---